PennyLaneAI/qml/videos.rst

     :title: Everything and the (Quantum) Kitchen Sink: Quantum Machine Learning at Rigetti
     :author: Max Henderson (Rigetti)

-    Learn about two of the best-named quantum machine learning models---Quantum Kitchen Sinks and Quanvolutional Neural Networks---courtesy of Max Henderson of Rigetti Computing.
+    Learn about two of the best-named quantum machine learning models—Quantum Kitchen Sinks and Quanvolutional Neural Networks—courtesy of Max Henderson of Rigetti Computing.

 .. youtube:: eShyPOLIfYk
     :title: Quantum Machine Learning with PennyLane